 I love chickens!
 And I can say it’s been a great journey raising them in my backyard.
 From finding out where can I buy chickens, spoiling them, and raising baby chicks — it’s a good life!

-There is a lot to love in raising chickens.
-Not only can you can expect a regular supply of the freshest eggs directly from your backyard, but you’ll also get great companions with wonderful personalities.
+There is a lot to love about raising chickens.
+Not only can you expect a regular supply of the freshest eggs directly from your backyard, but you’ll also get great companions with wonderful personalities.

 Yep, those personalities also have their own daily routines which mostly involves walking around, looking for treats, and pooping everywhere.

 If you haven’t started raising chickens yet, you might wonder “Where can I buy chickens?”
-Luckily, there’s lots of options.
+Luckily, there are a lot of options.

 You have lots of options, from local breeders to friends to established hatcheries.
 Below, I discuss each of these options.